 Anchoring Your Jon Boat

-If stealth is required, such as in shallow-water situations on saltwater flats, keep a small anchor at the stern.
+If stealth is required, such as in shallow-water situations on saltwater flats, keep a small boat anchor at the stern.
 Why the stern?
 The driver can ease it overboard without getting up and making noise.
-You won't need a noisy anchor chain for this in very shallow water, though you should keep 3 to 4 feet of chain in the storage seat for deeper water.
+You won't need a noisy anchor chain in shallow water, though you should keep 3 to 4 feet of chain in the storage seat for deeper water.
 A Jon boat anchored by the stern is far quieter, since even tiny wavelets tend to slap-slap under the bow, spooking fish.

 Boat Bilge Pump

 Most water in a Jon boat builds up at the stern.
 You can pop the drain plug while running, scoop water with a coffee can, or install a small bilge pump.
 You'll need access to a battery at the stern for power, however.
 Push-button start motors often have a battery right there, as does mine.

 It certainly helps to know your water depth and to be able to mark fish down below.
 In a Jon boat without a center console, mounting anything requires careful consideration, especially a sonar unit.
 Here's how Mike Meisenburg, a fishing buddy, rigged a marine sonar unit on his 15-foot open Jon boat: